Point process: Definition

 The most common example for the state space S is the Euclidean space Rn or a subset thereof, where a particularly interesting special case is given by the real half-line [0,∞).
 However, point processes are not limited to these examples and may among other things also be used if the points are themselves compact subsets of Rn, in which case ξ is usually referred to as a particle process.

-It has been noted that the term point process is not a very good one if S is not a subset of the real line, as it might suggest that ξ is a stochastic process.
-However, the term is well established and uncontested even in the general case.
+Despite the name point process since S might not be a subset of the real line, as it might suggest that ξ is a stochastic process.